helmutstrasser/phpunit-workshop/README.md

 * DDEV
     * This repository and the installation of TYPO3 relies on the Docker-based PHP development environment [DDEV](https://ddev.com/).
-Though it can also be used by configuring Docker manually, it is strongly recommended to use DDEV, to leverage all functionality PhpStorm or Visual Code provides.
+Though the repository can also be used by configuring Docker manually, it is strongly recommended to use DDEV, to leverage all functionality PhpStorm or Visual Code provides.
 During the workshop you will be guided through the configuration of DDEV within PhpStorm.